DERGMs: Degeneracy-restricted exponential random graph models: Simulations on the effect of on model behavior

-As $k$ increases, the observed edge-triangle count is progressively pushed out of the estimated polytope and becomes probabilistically less likely under the uniform distribution, as shown by the blue color in the plots.
-This is because for larger $k$, the uniform sampler places more weight on edge-triangle counts of denser graphs, making more sparse edge-triangle counts such as those from Sampson graph probabilistically less likely to appear (note that a uniform distribution on the graphs does not imply a uniform distribution on the edge-triangle counts).
-Thus, for larger $k$, the observed edge-triangle count of the sampson graph lies in the tails of the distribution induced by the uniform sampler.
+As $k$ increases, the observed edge-triangle count is progressively pushed out of the estimated polytope and becomes probabilistically less likely under the uniform distribution (blue corresponds to lower probability).
+This is because for larger $k$, the uniform sampler places more weight on edge-triangle counts of denser graphs, making more sparse edge-triangle counts such as those from Sampson graph probabilistically less likely to appear.
+Thus, for larger $k$, the observed edge-triangle count of the Sampson graph lies in the tails of the distribution induced by the uniform sampler.
 This in turn effects the MCMC-MLE as follows: For larger $k$, the observed sufficient statistic lies close to the boundary of the true model polytope, or as the figures show, outside the estimated polytope.
 Unless the MCMC algorithm finds a $\theta_0$ that generates graphs around the observed sufficient statistic, the approximate MLE will not exist.
 However, this is difficult, since as the observed sufficient statistic approaches the boundary, the number of network configurations corresponding to it becomes smaller.
-This concept can be formalized by measuring the entropy.
+This concept can be formalized by measuring the entropy, discussed next.